geovedi/book-notes/2016/chaos-monkeys.notes.md

 - Challenges of Media Coverage and Launch:
   - Tech press prefers stories involving funding, failure, acquisitions, and scandals.
   - The metaphor of marketing being like sex, and losers paying for it.
-  - The narrator's repetitive interviews for media coverage.
+  - Antonio's repetitive interviews for media coverage.
   - Launch details being held under embargo for a coordinated release.
   - Scheduling the launch around journalist interviews.
 - Balancing Startup and Personal Life:
   - Zoë's first birthday coincided with the planned launch date.
   - The startup's priority took precedence over personal events.
-  - The narrator reflects on the trade-offs between startup commitments and personal moments.
+  - Antonio reflects on the trade-offs between startup commitments and personal moments.
 - Launch Experience and Challenges:
   - The launch led to new user sign-ups and customer support interactions.
   - Description of the startup's launch trajectory, often referred to as the "trough of despair."